iron-vault-plugin/iron-vault/docs/Player's Guide/Getting Started/02 - Your First Campaign.md

 As part of this guide, we'll walk you from initial setup of your campaign through to the end of a short combat scene.
-This Guide will use Starforged as an example, but you can use any supported [[Rulesets and homebrew|Ruleset]] in Iron Vault to play!
+This Guide will use Starforged as an example, but you can use any supported [[Rulesets and Homebrew|Ruleset]] in Iron Vault to play!

 ### Launching Your Campaign